 Recent scientific and technological developments in genomics, proteomics, and metabolomics are opening unprecedented opportunities to understand health and disease.
 The promise of personalised healthcare enabled by the era of omics aided diagnostics can be seen as a technological vision.
 But how far is the future of omics sciences in routine healthcare?
-Brainshake CEO Teemu Suna gives his insight.
+Nightingale CEO Teemu Suna shares his insight.

 The discussion is very positive as there are great opportunities with the omics sciences.
 There has never been a broader or more detailed view to human biology.
 However, as with all new technologies, there is a risk of over promising.
 In general, this is not very harmful but sometimes it may shift the focus off from creating major impact in healthcare.
 For example, there is a great potential with low cost genomics but it is often omitted that the genomic data is effective mainly for rare diseases.
 When looking at global heath impact, rare diseases are a minor problem.